meliocool/bluraface/README.md

 =
 The HaerinBlur folder contains examples of the model in action.
 You are welcome to copy, modify, or enhance any part of this project to suit your needs!

-Note: This project is for educational purposes only.
-The use of the name "Kang Haerin" and the associated examples are solely illustrative there is no intention to offend or disrespect Kang Haerin, New Jeans, or Bunnies.
+**Note: This project is for educational purposes only.
+The use of the name "Kang Haerin" and the associated examples are solely illustrative there is no intention to offend or disrespect Kang Haerin, New Jeans, or Bunnies.**
-=

 Prerequisites
 =